It’s the first flight for many people who file onto these planes. But it’s not a happy occasion.

 It’s not cheap.

-Transporting deportees to their home countries cost an average of $1,978 per person last year, according to ICE.
+Transporting deportees to their home countries cost an average of $1,978 per person in 2016, according to ICE.

 A chartered flight costs about $7,785 per flight hour, ICE says.
 That covers the cost of not only the aircraft and fuel, but also a pilot, flight crew, security personnel and a nurse onboard.